 You can’t always manually detect whether you have water, dirt, or a leak in your underground storage tank.
-Water is particularly bad for fuel tanks since oil-based fuels rise above the water, you won’t learn anything by peeking into the top of your tank.
-Owning an underground storage tank requires taking precautionary measures, such as doing regular checks on your tank, performing adequate maintenance, and reconciling fuel issues against stock levels.
+Water is particularly bad for fuel storage tanks since oil-based fuels rise above the water, you won’t learn anything by peeking into the top of your tank.
+Owning an underground fuel storage tank requires taking precautionary measures, such as doing regular checks on your tank, performing adequate maintenance, and reconciling fuel issues against stock levels.

 That is why storage tanks need an in-tank monitoring system to keep a constant watch on things going on inside the tank.
 Metron Systems has this covered, you can use the Metron4 as a remote fuel tank level system which intelligently analyses what is happening inside your fuel storage tank.
 Working with an accurate pressure probe that is sensitive to the level of the fluids inside your tank, can record levels at five-minute intervals, for busy sites.
 There is also our accompanying cloud-based analytics software platform which is fed information by the Metron4 device, making it easier than ever to maintain and understand your fuel tank.

-Testing your fuel tank
+Testing your fuel storage tank